Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • The connection ID,

 This format is easy to read for humans and generally good enough for troubleshooting, but it isn't designed to be customizable.
-You only configure what gets logged (via severity levels), not how the line is structured.
+You can only configure what gets logged (via severity levels), not how the line is structured.

 Integrating NGINX logs with OpenTelemetry

-Converting NGINX logs into the OpenTelemetry data model
+Bringing NGINX logs into an OpenTelemetry pipeline

 The first step is ingesting your NGINX logs into an OTel pipeline through the OpenTelemetry Collector.
+To do this, you must move away from Docker's default json-file logging driver which writes collected logs to files on the host at /var/lib/docker/containers/.

 yaml